 If everybody is wondering about Neptune in Pisces’ meaning, it has already been underway and, thus far, is proving to be something of a submerging, and even nebulous ride.
-In Astrology, Neptune rules idealism, altruism, self-sacrifice, empathy, kindness, compassion and fantasy.
-The boundless, azure planet, urges us to transcend everyday reality, to bring it into a more transcendent place where nighttime wishes soar and everything can feel infinite.
+In Astrology, Neptune rules idealism, altruism, self-sacrifice, empathy, kindness, compassion, and fantasy.
+The boundless, azure planet, urges us to transcend everyday reality, to bring it into a more transcendent place where nighttime wishes soar and everything feels infinite.
 What do we expect from Neptune in Pisces, in reality?
-We want the great dream catcher to take us away from this harsh world and plunge us into beautiful scenery, music, dance, poetry, photography, expanding upon everything we refer to as beauty and love and truly transporting us into waves of feelings, love from above.
+We want the great dream catcher to take us away from this harsh world and plunge us into beautiful scenery, music, dance, poetry, photography, expanding upon everything we refer to as beauty and love.
+Truly transporting us into waves of feelings, love from above.
 Neptunian energy pouring forth will inspire and move us into transformation.

-On the subject of Neptune in Pisces and its meaning, anything involving these archetypes is bound to take us into the deepness of the unfathomable, unexplainable, and obscure depths.
+Neptune in Pisces takes us into anything involving these archetypes and is bound to take us into the deepness of the unfathomable, unexplainable, obscure depths.
 Furthermore, it calls to mind the lost city of Atlantis, one of the greatest unsolvable mysteries about a sunken world, idealized as a Utopian civilization holding wisdom, lost in the mists of time.
 The Bermuda triangle also brings up Neptunian themes (and we have had a disappearing plane with lost communication – MH370, its wing has been found by an island and it has been called a mystery of the ages.)

 Neptune in Pisces also prompts us to think of a Tsunami, a big wave caused by a catastrophic event, tidal and seismic sea waves.
-A Tsunami occurred in Japan with Neptune at 29 degrees (critical) of the previous sign, about to enter a new sign.
-Not all the way into Pisces, but there has always been something noteworthy about a planet leaving and entering the astrological constellations.
+A Tsunami occurred in Japan with Neptune at 29 degrees (critical) of the previous sign – Aquarius, about to enter its new sign of Pisces.
+Not all the way into Pisces, but there has always been something striking about a planet leaving and entering the astrological signs.
 There has also been With Neptune transiting through Pisces there has been Hurricane Sandy, which began as a tropical storm in the Atlantic Ocean.
 When people get angry, we may stamp our feet and shout, but when the gods are moody, they cause earthquakes, hurricanes, and tornadoes.
 Flood stories and ship tales have abounded with flooding in Thailand involving thunderstorms lasting 5 hours with the ground being lashed with rain.

 Many people believed that the Mayan Calendar marked the end of the world when the calendar stopped.
 The date that was believed to correspond to the end of the calendar was December 21st, 2012.
-There was a faction of people who actually believed that this date would mark the end of the world and it was a much-discussed topic in social media, news sources and there were even television specials dedicated to the topic.
+There was a faction of people who actually believed that this date would mark the end of the world.
+It was a much-discussed topic in social media, news sources and there were even television specials dedicated to the topic.
 The world did not end, and there were no catastrophic incidents to report.
 Some people may feel Neptune in Pisces has been overshadowed by the Uranus square Pluto transit, and in some ways, it probably has.
 Without a doubt, though, there will be more in store from Neptunian waters, culminating in 2026.
 With all the violence in the world coinciding with the other big transit of Uranus-Pluto, one can almost welcome Neptune’s gigantic flood, wiping out the whole world, cleansing it of its hatred and starting over.

 The other two outer planets Uranus and Pluto forming such a dynamic square aspect at this time has been a violent awakening.
 I am not sure if part of the world has lost its humanity, its oneness?
 We desperately need a miracle right now, some sign of glimmering hope sparkling in Neptune’s waters.